Pain & Tension

-It is difficult to go through life without experiencing some sort of pain or injury.
-Almost everyone that we see is dealing with pain of some form.
+It is difficult to go through life without experiencing some sort of pain or muscle tension.
+Almost everyone that we see is dealing with pain & tension of some form.
 Some present as acute, but the most common is chronic.
-A lot of chronic pain sufferers come with a history of motor vehicle accidents, osteoarthritis, spinal stenosis, fibromyalgia, or recovery from a total hip or knee replacement.

-Registered Kinesiologist can help in these two areas of chronic pain:
+Clinical Kinesiology can help in these two areas of chronic pain & tension:

-1) We address the pain by prescribing movements that will improve strength and range of motion to correct the pain, specifically that speaks to the cause of the pain.
+1) Kinesiologists address the pain & tension by prescribing movements that will improve strength and range of motion to correct the root cause of the pain & tension.

-2) We address the guarding and accommodation that has not only resulted from the pain but is perpetuating more pain.
+2) Kinesiologists address the guarding and accommodation that has not only resulted from the pain, but is perpetuating more pain.

 Number two is often the barrier from moving forward into progress; the ball and chain that is keeping someone in their pain state.
 It goes beyond the physical injury or trauma that may have initially occurred to create the pain.
 It’s a behavioral state that has both conscious and unconscious aspects.
 Moving past this barrier is by far the most difficult task as no two people are the same in how they recover.

 If you deal with chronic pain, know this:

 2) Your pain is treatable - often through movement